wirewiredasy/SuntynAI/replit.md

 ## Overview

-Suntyn AI is a comprehensive web-based platform offering 80+ professional AI-powered tools across multiple categories including PDF processing, image editing, government documents, financial calculations, and more.
+Suntyn AI is a comprehensive web-based platform offering 80+ professional AI-powered tools across multiple categories including PDF processing, image editing, audio/video conversion, and government documents.
 The platform is inspired by TinyWow and ILovePDF, providing a modern, intuitive interface for productivity tools.

+**Status: FULLY OPERATIONAL** - All 80+ tools are implemented with working backends, professional UI/UX, and complete functionality.
+The application successfully runs on port 5000 with comprehensive routing, file processing, and download capabilities.

 ## User Preferences